pdn4kd/pdn4kd.github.io/_posts/2024-07-08-nearstarsnearstars.markdown

 |V2306 Oph (Wolf 1061)|2.823|M3V (red dwarf)|
 |61 Cyg A|2.858|K5V|

-Nearest stars and brown dwarfs to WISEA J085510.74-071442.5 (Generally considered the first Y-dwarf to be found)
+## The nearest stars and brown dwarfs to WISEA J085510.74-071442.5 (Generally considered the first Y-dwarf to be found)

 |Name|Distance (pc)|Type|
 |-|-|-|